SXSW Comedy: Your 2020 Lineup

 By Robert Faires,

-• Roast Battle returns for another year of no-holds-barred brawling wits presided over by host Brian Moses, DJ Coach Tea, and sideline jesters the Wave (Sat.-Mon., March 9-11, 11pm);
+• Roast Battle, with another year of no-holds-barred brawling wits presided over by host Brian Moses, DJ Coach Tea, and hype crew The Wave (Willie Hunter and Jamar Neighbors);and

-• Riffs and Riff Raff With Nick Thune & Friends will bring Thune together with a variety of musically inclined comics, headlined by fellow guitar-playing comedian Tim Heidecker.
+• Riffs and Riff Raff With Nick Thune & Friends with Thune and a variety of musically inclined comics.

 Also on tap are some tried-and-true showcases that it wouldn’t be SXSW Comedy without:

 • The Laugh Button Live!;

 • Upright Citizens Brigade Theatre’s ASSSSCAT, this year featuring Saul himself, Bob Odenkirk, providing the true stories that will inspire improvised scenes by Horatio Sanz, Gil Ozeri, Mary Holland, Betsy Sodero, and Eugene Cordero.